 Please follow these simple rules and do not force us to become food and drink police.
 Not many libraries allow food or drink of any kind, because the potential for damage to the books and computers is great.
 Because we want to make your study time as comfortable as possible, we are stretching the rules.
 We need your cooperation to keep this up.

-Study rooms are available for use by law students.
+Study rooms are available for use by law students only.
 Two study rooms on the third floor of the library (Rooms 3321 and 3322) may be used on a first-come-first-served basis.
 Other third floor study rooms (3320, 3323, 3324 and 3325) can be reserved via the Room Reservation System.
-Room availability should be checked on the Room Reservation System page before sending a request.
 Reservations that violate or attempt to abuse library policies will be cancelled.
-A minimum of two names (first and last names) with umaryland e-mail addresses must be given for each reservation request.
+A minimum of two names (first and last names) with @umaryland e-mail addresses must be given for each reservation request.
 Three hours is the maximum reservation time per day and per session.
 Reservations for rooms will be taken only up to one week in advance.
-All of the study rooms double as media viewing rooms.
 Library staff may check IDs at any time.
 The Reading Room on the second and on the third floor cannot be reserved for group study or classes and has been designated as a quiet zone.

 The library does not have a paging service, nor does it have a place to post messages.

 To insure maximum availability of library materials, patrons are expected to reshelve all materials they have used.
-If you do not know where a book belongs on the shelf, please leave it on a table or on a cart in an Imaging Room.
+If you do not know where a book belongs on the shelf, please leave it at the User Services Desk.

 Smoking is not permitted inside any part of the library or law school, including the courtyard and the roof terrace.

-One public telephone is located just outside the entrance to the law library, and another telephone is located in between the law library and the law school on the first level.
-Campus telephones are located in the Imaging Rooms on levels 1, 2 and 3.
+A public telephone is located just outside the entrance to the law library.
+Campus telephones are located in the library in the compact shelving area on level 1 and in the Imaging Rooms on levels 1, 2 and 3.